OpenEvalProject/evals/manuscripts/elife-41279/v2/manuscript.md

 ## Abstract

 In embryonic stem cells (ESCs), a core transcription factor (TF) network establishes the gene expression program necessary for pluripotency.
-To address how interactions between four key TFs contribute to cis- regulation in mouse ESCs, we assayed two massively parallel reporter assay (MPRA) libraries composed of binding sites for SOX2, POU5F1 (OCT4), KLF4, and ESRRB.
-Comparisons between synthetic cis -regulatory elements and genomic sequences with comparable binding site configurations revealed some aspects of a regulatory grammar.
+To address how interactions between four key TFs contribute to cis-regulation in mouse ESCs, we assayed two massively parallel reporter assay (MPRA) libraries composed of binding sites for SOX2, POU5F1 (OCT4), KLF4, and ESRRB.
+Comparisons between synthetic cis-regulatory elements and genomic sequences with comparable binding site configurations revealed some aspects of a regulatory grammar.
 The expression of synthetic elements is influenced by both the number and arrangement of binding sites.
 This grammar plays only a small role for genomic sequences, as the relative activities of genomic sequences are best explained by the predicted occupancy of binding sites, regardless of binding site identity and positioning.
 Our results suggest that the effects of transcription factor binding sites (TFBS) are influenced by the order and orientation of sites, but that in the genome the overall occupancy of TFs is the primary determinant of activity.

 ## Introduction

-## Independence versus interaction of transcription factor binding sites
+### Independence versus interaction of transcription factor binding sites

 Enhancers are composed of combinations of transcription factor binding sites (TFBS).
 An important question is: to what extent do TFBS act independently within enhancers and to what extent do specific interactions between transcription factors (TF) underlie enhancer function?
 Independence suggests a modular genome in which the effects of multiple binding sites are predictable from their individual effects.
 Interactions, such as cooperativity between TFs, cause the effect of multiple TFBS to be more (or less) than the combination of their individual effects.
 Constructing models that predict the expression of genes based on the TFBS composition of their surrounding regulatory DNA will require understanding the degree to which sites function independently and how interactions between sites contribute to the activity of regulatory sequences.

-## Regulatory grammar
+### Regulatory grammar

 The extent to which TFs function either independently or through interactions should be reflected in the cis-regulatory grammar of TFBS, defined as the ways that the order, orientation, spacing, and affinity of binding sites impact the activity of enhancers.
 If TFs function independently then we do not expect strong constraints on the positioning of their binding sites within regulatory elements.
 If TFs function mostly through interactions with other TFs that require a precise geometry, then we expect strong biases in the positioning of TFBS within regulatory elements.
 At least three models make predictions of how grammar might influence enhancer activity, the billboard model, the enhanceosome model, and the TF collective model (Kulkarni and Arnosti, 2003; Spitz and Furlong, 2012).
 The enhanceosome model posits extensive interactions between bound TFs, resulting in a strict grammar in which only precise positioning of TFBS activate target genes.
 The enhanceosome model is supported by structural studies of the IFN-β enhancer, where a specific order and spacing of TFBS is required to activate expression (Panne, 2008; Yie et al., 1999).
 In contrast, the billboard model posits a more flexible grammar, where enhancers tolerate changes to the order, spacing, or orientations of TFBS with little change to target gene expression (Giorgetti et al., 2010; Kulkarni and Arnosti, 2003).
 In the billboard model bound TFs function in a largely independent manner.
 This model was proposed to explain binding site turnover in developmental enhancers and functional conservation of enhancer activity between species despite sequence divergence (Hare et al., 2008a; Hare et al., 2008b; Ludwig et al., 2000; Visel et al., 2009).
 In the TF collective model, specific TFs must be recruited to enhancers but can be recruited either by direct contact with DNA or indirectly through other TFs (Junion et al., 2012; Spitz and Furlong, 2012; Uhl et al., 2016).
 In the collective model no specific TFBS is required for activity even though the recruitment of individual TFs might be.
 TFs may function independently in some contexts and may engage in interactions in other contexts.
 The billboard, enhanceosome, and collective models differ in the importance the precise arrangements of TFBS play in setting the activities of enhancers, and control of gene expression likely incorporates aspects of all three models.
 Quantifying the extent to which grammar influences activity in different contexts is an important step toward producing more predictive models of gene expression.